SAURAV2007YO/Heavy-Python-Projects/README.md

 used 1/2 pre-calculated math formulas(on the paper) to avoid recursion hell, had to write many different loops for this one

 3. **Longest unique substring**:
-Used Lists as the substitute for dictionaries, both of them would have used the same amount of compute power.  had to write more code because of using lists
+Used Lists as the substitute for dictionaries, both use the same amount of compute power.  had to write more code because of using lists

 4. **Nearby Pythagorean Triplets Discoverer** & **List Ascending order**:
 Nothing much special